Model-Free Assessment of Simulator Fidelity via Quantile Curves: Theoretical Result

-We now turn to the benefits of obtaining a distributional level characterization of sim-to-real discrepancy.
+We now turn to the benefits of obtaining a distributional-level characterization of sim-to-real discrepancy.
+For illustrative purposes we set $\bar \gamma_m = \tfrac{1}{2}$.
 With this calibrated quantile, for an unseen scenario $\sce$ we can derive a confidence set for $p_\sce$ given a simulated $\hat q_\sce$.
 For a target confidence level $\bar\alpha\in(0,1)$, define

 By Theorem~\ref{thm:general}, $p_\sce\in S_{\bar\alpha}$ with probability at least $1-\bar\alpha$ up to an $o_m(1)$ remainder.